Number of multiple choice questions I answered during medical school and residency.

 - Chuck Mangione Feels So Good

-- I played along with it almost every day in high school.
+- I played along with this album almost every day in high school.

 I wonder what the neighbors thought?